JamesMillsDev/mythic/README.md

 # Mythic

-Mythic is a C++-powered RPG framework designed to bring rich gameplay systems into your project with ease.
-It provides core features such as stats, abilities, inventory management, damage handling, and flexible stat modifiers - all built with seamless Blueprint integration in mind, so you can extend and customize systems without friction.
+Mythic is a C++/C# - powered RPG framework designed to bring rich gameplay systems into your project with ease.
+It provides core features such as stats, abilities, inventory management, damage handling, and flexible stat modifiers - all built with seamless Blueprint / Unity VS integration in mind, so you can extend and customize systems with ease.

 ## Authors